Bryan Boyle

 Biography

-For my doctoral thesis, I am conducting an ethnography of the ‘butler’ profession, a profession that has experienced a surprising revival as wealthy groups and other elites again seek their expertise in private service.
+For my doctoral thesis, I conducted an ethnography of the ‘butler’ profession, a profession that has experienced a surprising revival as wealthy groups and other elites again seek their expertise in private service.
 In the spirit of a carnal ‘enactive ethnography’, I actually trained at a butler school and worked as a butler in the UK.
 As I illustrate through the notion of ‘the labour of distinction’, studying butlers allows us to see how the most powerful in our society depend on the efforts of others to cultivate a lifestyle that brings them status.

 My research has been published in two of the discipline’s leading journals: the American Sociological Review and The Sociological Review.
 In public media, I have written for The Sociological Review Magazine and Knack, and my research on butlers has recently been covered in outlets such as The Economist, The Times, and the Frankfurter Allgemeine.